kristinemlarson/gnssrefl/README.md

 If you have installed the CRX2RNX code, you can also provide a compressed RINEX format file, which ends in a d.
 I think my code allows you to gzip the RINEX files if you are providing them.

-For RINEX version 3 I believe the rules are that the file should be upper case, except for the extension, which is rnx.
-I have no idea why this is the case.

 You can run **rinex2snr** at the command line.
 You required inputs are: